TITLE 89: SOCIAL SERVICES

 3) Payment will be made only in the practitioner's name or a Department approved alternate payee.

-4) Payments will be made according to a schedule of statewide pricing screens established by the Department.
-Covered services provided by qualifying providers under the Maternal and Child Health Program will be reimbursed at enhanced rates as described in subsection (b) of this Section.
+4) Except as described otherwise in this Section, payments will be made according to a schedule of statewide pricing screens established by the Department, except that LCP and LCSW will be reimbursed for covered services at 75% of the physician reimbursement rate.
+Covered services provided by qualifying providers under the Maternal and Child Health Program will be reimbursed at enhanced rates as described in subsection (b).
 The pricing screens are to be established based on consideration of the market value of the service.
 In considering the market value, the Department will examine the costs of operations and material.
 Input from advisory groups designated by statute, generally recognized provider interest groups and the general public will be taken into consideration in determining the allocation of available funds to rate adjustments.
 Increases in rates are contingent upon funds appropriated by the General Assembly.
 Reductions or increases may be affected by changes in the market place or changes in funding available for the Medical Assistance Program.
 Screens will be related to the average statewide charge.
-The upper limit for services shall not exceed the lowest Medicare charge levels.
+Except as described otherwise in this Section, the upper limit for services shall not exceed the lowest Medicare charge levels.

 b) Practitioners who meet the qualifications for and enter into a Primary Care Provider Agreement for participation in the Maternal and Child Health Program, as described in Subpart G, will receive enhanced reimbursement in accordance with Section 140.930(a)(1).